-Insecticides and pesticides that are sprayed on plants and other surfaces and leave residue are much more hazardous to bees, especially if those substances are applied in dust or powder form, because the solid insecticide can cause bees instant death.
-Liquid insecticide and pesticide solutions or emulsified forms of these solutions are a bit better for bees, however they can still cause lasting damage or even death to bees.
-But there is also great danger in nectar and pollen that is contaminated with insecticide, because bees transport this pollen and nectar back to their colony, which can cause death to the whole hive, not just the single bee.
+Insecticides and pesticides that are sprayed on plants and other surfaces and leave residue can be very hazardous to bees as well, especially if those substances are applied in dust or powder form because the solid insecticide doesn’t dry like sprays.
+Once sprays dry, their toxicity becomes almost negligible.
+However, dusts can still adhere to bee hairs long after they have been applied.
+But there is also great danger in nectar and pollen that is contaminated with insecticide because bees transport this pollen and nectar back to their colony, which can cause death to the whole hive, not just the single bee.

 Now speaking about the actual formulation of insecticides, there are a few very harmful insecticide types, and the most important harmful insecticides are neonicotinoids, organophosphates, pyrethroids/pyrethrins, and carbamates.